wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Data.md

 ### "Sidecar" nodes.

-There are some cases in which having the data model mirror the component hierarchy can be undesireable.
+There are some cases in which having the data model mirror the component hierarchy can be undesirable.
 For example, suppose we wanted to enhance our component above to add an `aria-label` attribute whose text was stored as content:
 ```
 const ComponentWithAriaLabel = withNode(